lgeurts/lgeurts.github.io/_posts/2021-11-09-why-i-decided-to-limit-my-social-presence.md

 **Something to think about**.
 Since we have a **limited quota of time** in this world, why not rather spend that on things and people that we find fun, that bring joy in our life and that keep us productive?

 So.
-I hope you understand and **don’t feel offended** if I don’t follow you on social media, it’s nothing personal.
+I hope you understand and **don’t feel offended** if I don’t follow you on social media; it’s nothing personal.
 It's for the good of me, and you.

 *Ref. creating a minimalistic desktop: [Donovan Nagel's iBSD blog](https://i-bsd.com/blog/).*